dheero/OBF.github.io/wiki/BOSC_2010_Proceedings.md

 Important Dates
 ---------------

--   Manuscripts are due on August 15, 2010.
+-   The deadline has been extended to Wednesday, August 18.

 How to submit
 -------------